Land Use Plans and Documents

 - View the Red Deer County Land Use Bylaw 2006/6

 - Administration is proposing amendments to the Land Use Bylaw that will reduce timelines, allow better document accessibility, and allow new uses in Red Deer County.
-An overview of these amendments is complete and the draft Land Use Bylaw will be available for review soon.
+An overview of these amendments is complete and draft Land Use Bylaw 2022/26 is now available for review.

 - For zoning map information, please contact the Planning & Development Department at 403.350.2170.